FoxxMD/context-mod/docs/gettingStartedMod.md

 * Manage Flair

 Additionally, the bot must have the **Manage Wiki Pages** permission if you plan to use [Toolbox User Notes](https://www.reddit.com/r/toolbox/wiki/docs/usernotes).
 If you are not planning on using this feature and do not want the bot to have this permission then you **must** ensure the bot has visibility to the configuration wiki page (detailed below).

+## Bring Your Own Bot (BYOB)

+If the operator has communicated that **they want to use a bot you control** this is the option you will use.

+**Pros:**

+* **Dedicated API quota**
+  * This is basically a requirement if your subreddit has high-volume activity and you plan on running checks on comments
+* More security guarantees since you control the account
+  * **Note:** authenticating an account does NOT give the operator access to view or change the email/password for the account
+* Established history in your subreddit

+**Cons:**

+* More setup required for both moderators and operators

+___

+The **operator** will send you an **invite link** that you will use to authenticate your bot with the operator's application.
+Example link: `https://operatorsUrl.com/auth/invite?invite=4kf9n3o03ncd4nd`

+Review the information shown on the invite link webpage and then follow the directions shown to authorize your bot for the operator.

+**Note:** There is information display **after** authentication that you will need to communicate to your operator -- **Refresh** and **Access** token values.
+Make sure you save these somewhere as the invite link is **one-use only.**

 # Configuring the Bot